specializeddevel/audiobook-smart-organizer/README.md

-# EbookSort - AI-Powered Audiobook Management Suite
+# AudioBookSort - AI-Powered Audiobook Management Suite

-EbookSort is a suite of Python scripts designed to automatically organize, tag, and manage your audiobook library.
+AudioBookSort is a suite of Python scripts designed to automatically organize, tag, and manage your audiobook library.
 It transforms a folder of unorganized audio files into a clean, portable, and beautifully tagged collection.

 ## Core Features

 - **Automatic Organization**: Intelligently groups loose audio files into book folders, named and structured by `Author/Title`.
 - **AI-Powered Metadata**: Uses the Google Gemini API to fetch rich metadata for your audiobooks, including title, author, genre, series, year, and a full synopsis.
-- **Rich Metadata Files**: For each book, it creates a `metadata.json` file with all fetched info and a `cover.jpg` file extracted from the audio.
-- **Embedded Tags & Cover Art**: Embeds all metadata and the cover image directly into each audio file (`.mp3`, `.m4a`, `.m4b`, `.flac`), ensuring your library is portable and looks great on any device.
+- **Advanced & Granular Tagging**: Embeds all metadata and cover art directly into each audio file (`.mp3`, `.m4a`, `.m4b`, `.flac`) with multiple modes for precise control over the tagging process.
 - **Master Inventory**: Generates and maintains a master `inventory.csv` file, perfect for viewing your library in a spreadsheet.
 - **Efficient & Smart**: Avoids re-processing books that have already been tagged, making updates fast.